rcoppolo/search/README.md

 ### Todo

-* Fiddle w/ word2vec more
+* Try out a glove model
-* Look into if the variance helps at all
+* Use some more external data
 * Think